 J. Leverage Ratio Qualitative Disclosures i) Views of BOD on system to reduce excessive leverage The Board of Directors of SIBL primarily visheet exposures commensurate with its exleverage is reduced.
-Within the On-balance components, again, the Board component i.e. the loans and advances and maximize the revenue as well as the capac retained earnings) to trade-off the excessi growth. emphasizes on the g d maintaining good a ity to generate capit growth of the prime asset quality so as to al internally (in the form of At the outset of asset growth, the Board at deposit growth taking into consideration of deposit ratio is maintained at a sustainable asset-liability gap within the tolerable lim of projected business the basis as well as to growth so that the credit- reduce the mismatches of i) Policies and processes for managing excessive on and off-balance sheet leverage First and foremost, Bank's policy is to maint to total adjusted On and Off balance sheet a this end, the striking components of balanc & advances, other liquid assets (treasury bil monthly basis. asset) well above the respect, namely, the lls, bonds, fund placer regulatory requirement.
-To deposits & borrowing, loans ments) are analyzed on Measures are taken to contain the growth of sheet exposures aggregately) considering shas possible growth of equity (Tier 1 capital) of sheet exposures are taken to contain the growth of sheet exposures are tak nort term outlook of t he industry indicators as well With regard to managing the excessive leve policy initiatives i.e. the scope of expected be supply, inflation, resulting the estimated or in particular is also considered. ousiness potential (gr rowth), estimated money iii) Approach for calculating exposure/Leverage The exposures of balance sheet representing the overall position of the Bank as of the reporting date are calculated and presented in terms of applicable relevant accounting standards, i.e., IASs (BASs), IFRSs (BFRSs), etc. The accounting values of assets and liabilities are also presented and measured at gross.
-Netting of assets and liabilities are also made where permitted in compliance with the respective accounting standards and the regulatory instruction.
-For calculating "leverage", SIBL follows the 'Leverage Ratio' approach/method as suggested by Bangladesh Bank Quantitative Disclosures i) Leverage Ratio Leverage Ratio (LR) under Basel III of So was as under: Leverage Ratio (LR) =Tier 1 Capital (and deductions) Particulars Ratio (%) BB requirement SIBL's position Leverage Ratio (LR) > 3% 4.43% ii) On balance sheet exposure Total On-balance Sheet exposure for calculating Leverage Ratio under Basel III of Social Islami Bank Limited as of 31 December 2017 is Tk.
-2,72,822.01 million. iii) Off balance sheet exposure Total Off-balance Sheet exposure for calculating Leverage Ratio under Basel III of Social Islami Bank Limited as of 31 December 2017 is Tk 25,013.47 million. iv) Total exposure Total Exposures for calculating Leverage Ratio under Basel III of Social Islami Bank Limited as of 31 December 2017 is Tk.
-2,97,835.48 million.
+Within the On-balance components, again, the Board component i.e. the loans and advances and maximize the revenue as well as the capacitetained earnings) to trade-off the excessive growth.
+At the outset of asset growth, the Board all emphasizes on the gal maintaining good a try to generate capitate leverage supposed so views the growth th so that the excessive growth of the prime asset quality so as to al internally (in the form of to be caused by asset of its sources of fund i.e. deposit growth taking into consideration o investment (credit)-deposit ratio is mai reduce the mismatches of asset-liability g liquidity risk. intained at a sustain able basis as well as to i) Policies and processes for managing excessive on and off-balance sheet leverage regulatory requirement.
+To deposits & borrowing, loans Measures are taken to contain the growth o sheet exposures aggregately) considering sh as possible growth of equity (Tier 1 capital) of ort term outlook of t he industry indicators as well With regard to managing the excessive lever policy initiatives i.e. the scope of expected be supply, inflation, resulting the estimated ov in particular is also considered. ousiness potential (gr rowth), estimated money iii) Approach for calculating exposure/Leverage The exposures of balance sheet representing the overall position of the Bank as of the reporting date are calculated and presented in terms of applicable relevant accounting standards, i.e., IASs (BASs), IFRSs (BFRSs), etc. The accounting values of assets and liabiliti Netting of assets and liabilities are also made respective accounting standards and the reg le where permitted i For calculating "leverage", SIBL follows the 'Leverage Ratio' approach/method as suggested by Bangladesh Bank Quantitative Disclosures i) Leverage Ratio Leverage Ratio (LR) under Basel III of So was as under: Leverage Ratio (LR) = Tier 1 Capital (aft deductions) Particulars Ratio (%) BB requirement SIBL's position 20011 Leverage Ratio (LR) > 3% 4.82% ii) On balance sheet exposure Total On-balance Sheet exposure for calcu Islami Bank Limited as of 31 December 20 iii) Off balance sheet exposure Total Off-balance Sheet exposure for calculating Leverage Ratio under Basel III of Social Islami Bank Limited as of 31 December 2020 is Tk 16,727.51 million. iv) Total exposure Total Exposures for calculating Leverage F of 31 December 2020 is Tk.
+3,93,203.22 mi of Social Islami Bank Limited as